 In order to become a Sterilization Technician, you have to earn a certificate in sterile processing and distribution.
 You can enroll in this program after you’ve obtained your high school diploma or GED.
 This certification program can be found in training schools, community colleges, or even online to gain the necessary skills for this position.
 Some sterilization technicians gain knowledge through on-the-job training, but you still must pass the certification exam regardless of this.

 Sterilization Technicians can earn between $14 and $22 per hour.
 Their median annual salary is $36,040, meaning $17 per hour.
-The wages, of course, depending on where you are employed, how much experience you have, and your educational background.
+The wages, of course, depend on where you are employed, how much experience you have, and your educational background.

 The tasks are similar for both a sterilization technician and a surgical technologist; however, they are two different roles.
 The main difference is that veterans in this field of work have better and flexible hours.